nonoesp/GettingArchitectureDoneKit/README.md

 ## GettingArchitectureDoneKit

-Just-add-water utilities in Grasshopper for Rhino to perform frequent design and architecture tasks.
+Just-add-water utilities for Grasshopper for Rhino to perform design and architectural tasks with ease.

 This library is part of the [Getting Architecture Done](http://www.gettingarchitecturedone.com/?utm_source=github&utm_medium=GADKit) project.
 Follow [@GettingArchDone](http://twitter.com/GettingArchDone) on Twitter or [Facebook](http://facebook.com/gettingarchitecturedone) to keep updated.